Stock Routes

 View Stock Routes network here.

-Under the Land Protection Act, the administration of the Stock Route Network is shared between Local Government and the Department of Natural Resources, Mines and Energy (DNRME).
+Under the Land Protection (Pest and Stock Route Management) Act 2002, the administration of the Stock Route Network is shared between Local Government and the Department of Resources.
 The Flinders Shire manages the stock routes within the shire which contains water facilities (dams, windmills, wells, artesian and sub artesian bore) and reserves.

-Council is responsible for day-to-day management, while DNRME is responsible for providing the framework of legislation and policy for Stock Route management and support for Local Governments.
+Council is responsible for day-to-day management, while the Department of Resources is responsible for providing the framework of legislation and policy for Stock Route management and support for Local Governments.
 Stock Route Watering Facilities are included as a responsibility for Councils to manage.
-The Rural Lands Department oversees and maintains approximately thirty watering facilities.
+The Rural Lands Department oversees and maintains approximately 30 watering facilities.